 You can also write off any business-related tolls, parking, and a portion of your car rental.
 Finally, don’t forget you can write off “incidental expenses,” such as fees or tips for porters, baggage carriers, and hotel staff, as well as the costs for laundry, dry cleaning, and phone calls.

-Many small business owners network with peers and potential clients by joining business associations, chambers of commerce, and other organizations.
+Many small business owners network with peers and potential clients by joining business associations, chambers of commerce, and other professional organizations.
 But are the annual dues deductible?
 It depends on the purpose of the organization.

 To be deductible, membership in the organization must actually help you conduct business.
 The association may not be organized primarily for pleasure or social purposes.